migaber/flutter_bluetooth_plugin/README.md

 # flutter_bluetooth_plus

-Flutter plugin that is based on https://github.com/andrey-ushakov/flutter_bluetooth_basic modified to support virtual bluetooth printer in android POS devices
+Flutter plugin that is based on https://github.com/andrey-ushakov/flutter_bluetooth_basic modified to support virtual bluetooth printer in android POS devices and updated to be compitable with recent flutter release 3.7

 Flutter plugin that allows to find bluetooth devices & send raw bytes data.